 Who is eligible for consideration for the OHIO Signature Awards?

 All first-year students who are new to the Athens campus of Ohio University in fall 2014 are eligible for consideration to become an OHIO Signature Scholar.
-All eligible students admitted by March 15, 2014 (deadline extended!), will be considered automatically for the program.
+All eligible students admitted by February 1, 2015, will be considered automatically for the program.

 How can I be considered for the OHIO Signature Awards?

-Apply for admission and be admitted to Ohio University by March 15, 2014 (deadline extended!), to be considered for this program.
-For any of the need-based awards, the results of the Free Application for Federal Student Aid (FAFSA) must be received by Ohio University on or before March 15, 2014.
-To meet this deadline, complete and submit the FAFSA by February 15, 2014.
+Apply for admission and be admitted to Ohio University by February 1, 2015, to be considered for this program.
+For any of the need-based awards, the results of the Free Application for Federal Student Aid (FAFSA) must be received by Ohio University on or before March 15, 2015.
+To meet this deadline, complete and submit the FAFSA by February 15, 2015.
 No separate form is required.

 How are the scholarships and grants awarded?

-Merit scholarships will be based on information that Undergraduate Admissions collected when you submitted the 2014-2015 Application for Admission and Scholarships (and supporting materials); updated materials can be accepted after admission and information on file as of March 15, 2014, will be used in final award determinations.
-Need-based awards will be based on information collected through the results of the FAFSA received by March 15, 2014.
+Merit scholarships will be based on information that Undergraduate Admissions collected when you submitted the 2015-2016 Application for Admission and Scholarships (and supporting materials); updated materials can be accepted after admission and information on file as of March 15, 2015, will be used in final award determinations.
+Need-based awards will be based on information collected through the results of the FAFSA received by March 15, 2015.
 Combination awards will combine both sources.
-Any award amounts based on consideration of need will be available through official award letters, mailed in late March.
+Any award amounts based on consideration of need will be available through official award letters, mailed on a rolling basis beginning in March.